-A guide to accessing the French healthcare system, including finding a doctor or specialist, going to hospital and emergency services.
+A guide to accessing the French healthcare system, including finding a doctor or specialist, going to the hospital, dentists and emergency services.
 Healthcare in France also requires mandatory health insurance.

 France's healthcare system provides some of the best public healthcare in the world, although private health insurance is necessary for certain circumstances.

-If you're having a baby in France, here's a guide to French prenatal care, delivery, aftercare and maternity leave in France, as well as paternity leave in France.
+If you're having a baby in France, here's a guide to giving birth in France including prenatal care, delivery, aftercare and maternity leave in France, as well as paternity leave in France.

-France's SOS helpline is ready to listen to any of your emergency problems, from emotional breakdowns to feeling homesick or isolated, or just to ask about your mobile bill.
+SOS Help is a helpline in France focused on helping English speakers deal with emergency problems, from emotional breakdowns to feeling homesick or isolated, or just a question ask about a mobile bill.

 The European Health Insurance Card (EHIC) allows citizens from the EU/EEA and Switzerland to access healthcare when travelling within the EU.
 What are the procedures for EHIC application and EHIC renewal?